 - 1.25 cup milk of choice

 - 1 tablespoon chia seeds

 - ½ teaspoon salt

 - ¼ teaspoon ground cloves

 - ½ cup crushed walnuts

-- Spray a glass pie dish with cooking spray.
+- Preheat the oven to 400°F. Grease a 9” glass baking dish with cooking spray.
+Set aside.

-- Pour blender mixture over the oatmeal, stirring to ensure all of the oatmeal is well coated.
+- Add the rolled oats to a large mixing bowl.
+Pour the blender mixture over the oats and stir until the oatmeal is well coated.

-- Bake for 45 minutes or until firm.
+- Bake for 45 minutes or until firm and golden brown.